centerionware/vibercoder/BUILD_NATIVE.md

     ```

 3.  **Add and Sync the iOS Platform:**
-    This initializes the native Xcode project in the `/ios` directory and copies the web assets.
+    This initializes the native Xcode project, injects the custom plugin, and syncs all configurations.
     ```bash
+    npx capacitor add ios
     npm run sync:native
     ```
-    *(Note: This also handles `npx capacitor add ios` and `npx capacitor sync`.)*

 4.  **Install iOS Dependencies:**
     Capacitor requires native dependencies managed by CocoaPods.